Simon033/html-css-javascript/README.md

 # html-css-javascript
-Coursera HTML5, CSS3 and JavaScript for Web Development Course learning repo.
+HTML5, CSS3 and JavaScript for Web Dev repo.

 Devious update to this readme.. lolz